Fermat's Proofs

 Let's return to the question I asked just before bringing up Pell's equation.
 Do I believe that he had a solution to this problem?
 It's hard to answer.
 For starters, he must have had an algorithm to help him pick those two hard cases of Pell's equation.
 And if I were to guess, I'd say he had the same algorithm as Bhaskara and Euler.
 But, this is where things get interesting, Fermat said in Letter 101 that he could prove the equation had infinitely many solutions using infinite descent.
 This could be interpreted multiple ways:

-• He used infinite descent to prove a different algorithm worked.
+- He used infinite descent to prove a different algorithm worked.
 My first concern still applies.
-It's see how to use infinite descent to show something doesn't exist; it's trickier but still possible to show something does exist; where do you even begin to show an algorithm works?
+It's easy to use infinite descent to show something doesn't exist; it's trickier but still possible to show something does exist; where do you even begin to show an algorithm works?

 Searching around the web, I haven't been able to find anyone using infinite descent on Pell's equation.
 But in Fermat's defence, when he talked about Pell's equation in the letter, he said the problem was as difficult for him to prove as Lagrange's four square theorem.
 Of both theorems, he said: